 Long run: Web-influenced offline sales

 Nevertheless, it is important for business owners to understand that the consumer shopping journey now rarely exists in silo.
-No longer is a single touchpoint, sufficient in attracting the customer’s attention, but an omnichannel approach is required.
+No longer a single touchpoint, it is sufficient in attracting the customer’s attention.
+However, an omni-channel approach is required.
 After all, “32 percent of consumers in Singapore always research online before purchasing offline, and 25 percent of them always research offline before purchasing online”.
 It is thus crucial for businesses to not only reach out to customers by having good physical offerings, but also ensure that potential customers can reach out to your business online, be it through digital marketing efforts or user reviews.
 Without a good presence on either channel, it is likely that your business will slip under the radar and not even be considered by people.

 AImazing understands both sides of the coin.
 For retailers and F&B owners, both online and offline strategies hold equal importance and it is important to capture customer’s attention and retain them in the long run.
 On the other hand, Singaporean consumers are generally very price and promotion-driven.
 We have thus come up with our Online-to-Offline Marketing Tool, which offers retail and F&B owners to take advantage of both channels to bring in new customers.
 You can read more about it here.